jlarmstrongiv/prisma-template/instructions.md

 Comment out your existing `endpoint` inside the `prisma.yml` file.
 Run `prisma deploy` and select your Heroku production database.

+It is recommended to install these libraries globally and login `npm install -g prisma heroku surge`

 ## Server

 ### Settings